thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

 ## Cluster deletion

-Execute the following command to delete ThingsBoard MQTT Broker nodes:
+Execute the following command to delete TBMQ nodes:

 ```
 ./k8s-delete-tb-broker.sh
 ```
 {: .copy-code}

-Execute the following command to delete all ThingsBoard MQTT Broker nodes and configmaps:
+Execute the following command to delete all TBMQ nodes and configmaps:

 ```
 ./k8s-delete-all.sh